dargmuesli/bottom-news/README.md

 ## Installation

-This project builds on top of [yowsup](https://github.com/tgalal/yowsup/) extension, an unofficial WhatsApp API written in Python.
+This project builds on top of [yowsup], an unofficial WhatsApp API written in Python.
 To install it follow these [installation instructions](https://github.com/tgalal/yowsup/#installation).

 ## Usage